 Weather in the Philippines

-Have you already made a decision on your route yet, check here for a suggestion?!
+Have you already made a decision on your itinerary yet, check here for a suggestion?!